brycewray/eleventy-site/src/posts/2021/09/gems-in-rough-09.md

 {% set videoId = "MAlSjtxy5ak" %}
 {% include "layouts/partials/lite-youtube.njk" %}

-I altered the shortcode a little bit to add the disclaimer after each video, which I believe keeps this site in good shape where the [GDPR](https://gdpr-info.eu/) and other related privacy measures are concerned.
+I altered the code a little bit to add the disclaimer after each video, which I believe keeps this site in good shape where the [GDPR](https://gdpr-info.eu/) and other related privacy measures are concerned.
 I made this additional change after noting the concerns expressed in "[Embed YouTube videos without cookies](https://axbom.com/embed-youtube-videos-without-cookies/)" by [Per Axbom](https://twitter.com/axbom).
 In short: just using the (sorta-)no-cookies YouTube domain isn't enough; it's also necessary to advise your visitors that actually **playing** an embed from that domain, the domain name notwithstanding, **still** loads cookies.

 ## Faster CFP builds